Dingle Peninsula County Kerry, Ireland Travel Guide

 Found at ranks in Dingle Town Center, or pre-book via telephone.

-Metered fares, cash accepted, many now accept cards.
+Fares calculated by meter, cash accepted, many now accept cards.

 Renting a car has the most flexibility in discovering the Dingle Peninsula.
-Book online well in advance, especially during the high season.
+Book online well in advance, especially during the busy season.
 Pick up rental cars at major airports (Dublin, Shannon, Cork, Kerry) or in Tralee.

 Electric Bikes